At DS Legal we are committed to safeguarding and preserving the privacy of our visitors. Find out more

-We are a firm that is regulated by the Solicitors Regulation Authority (SRA).
+We are a firm that is authorised and regulated by the Solicitors Regulation Authority (SRA).
 As you might expect, we are already subject to strict rules of confidentiality.
 It is therefore already part of the fabric and culture of our firm to keep your information private and secure.

 We would ask you to help us keep your data secure by carefully following any guidance and instructions we give e.g. communicating bank account details and transferring funds to us.

 We are sometimes obliged to share your Personal Data with external authorities without notifying you e.g. as required by the Anti-Money Laundering & Counter Terrorist Financing Act 2017.
 In all other cases, we will be transparent, and we will explain to you why we are requesting your data and how we are using it.

 The law states that we are allowed to use personal information only if we have a proper and lawful reason to do so.
 This includes sharing it with others outside the firm e.g. an auditor of a relevant quality standard.

 The GDPR says we must have one or more of these reasons:

 - Contract: the processing is necessary for a contract we have with an individual, or because they have asked us to take specific steps before entering into a contract.

 - Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations).